AI4Finance-Foundation/RLSolver/README.md

 The following two key technologies are under active development:

-- **Massively parallel sampling** of Monte Carlo simulations on GPU, using thousands of CUDA cores and tensor cores.
+- **Massively parallel sampling** of Markov chain Monte Carlo simulations on GPU, using thousands of CUDA cores and tensor cores.
 - **Podracer scheduling** on a GPU cloud, e.g., DGX-2 SuperPod.

-- **Markov chain Monte Carlo simulation**
+- **OR tricks** such as local search, and tabu search.
+- **RL/ML tricks** such as learn to optimize, and curriculum learning.

-# Key references
+# Key References

 - Mazyavkina, Nina, et al. "Reinforcement learning for combinatorial optimization: A survey."
 Computers & Operations Research 134 (2021): 105400.